taeyang91/annotate_model/README.md

 # email      :string
 # created_at :datetime        not null
 # updated_at :datetime        not null
+# ==
 class Admin::User < ApplicationRecord
 end
 ```

+The annotation block is re-written each time the command runs.
+The starting line `# == Schema Information` and the ending line `# ==` should never be changed as they are important for the regex match used to remove existing annotations.

 ## Installation